 I was able to operate the shower without supervision, you will be glad to hear.

 – Towels – yes, please!
 How many and how soft and lovely?

-The towels were really think and plush and soft and really good quality.
+The towels were really thick, plush, soft and really good quality.
 And large bath towels.

 – Toiletries – own brand, super brand, baby ones or proper ones?
 I shall find out!